 Year 5:

-Comprehensive Review of General Education Program and Assessment Plan
+Comprehensive Review of GEP and Assessment Plan

-Evidence of student achievement will be collected along three dimensions: (a) course-based measurements for each GEP level utilizing course portfolios compiled by instructors, (b) institutional- level measurements conducted through periodic standardized tests and surveys administered by the Office of Policy Analysis and Planning and (c) course-based measurements for each of the four GE Program Outcomes, potentially utilizing course portfolios and departmental assessment.
+Evidence of student achievement will be collected along three dimensions: (a) course-based measurements for each GEP level utilizing course portfolios compiled by instructors, (b) institutional- level measurements conducted through periodic standardized tests and surveys administered by the Office of Institutional Research and Effectiveness and (c) course-based measurements for each of the four GE Program Outcomes, potentially utilizing course portfolios and departmental assessment.
 Each year, this information will be reviewed and evaluated by faculty learning communities under the direction of the GEC, the Director of General Education, and the Assessment Coordinator.
-In turn, the GEC will annually report these results and its recommendations for improving the General Education Program to the Faculty Senate, the Provost, the Deans, and others.
+In turn, the GEC will annually report these results and its recommendations for improving the GEP to the Common Council, the Provost, the Deans, and others.

 Course-Based Measurements